-CIA Director Mike Pompeo said in January 2018 that Pyongyang was within “a handful of months” of being able to deliver nuclear warheads to the US.
-Donald Trump proposes to meet with North Korean Supreme Leader Kim Jong-un in May 2018.
-North Korea may agree to pause missile and nuclear testing while talks continue, but it is unlikely to agree to the long standing American demand for “complete, verifiable and irreversible denuclearization” [CVID].
-Subsequently, Trump may declare the meeting a failure, and declare that having exhausted diplomacy and sanctions, the matter must be resolved by other means.
+CIA Director Mike Pompeo said in January 2018 that Pyongyang was within “a handful of months" of being able to deliver nuclear warheads to the US.
+Donald Trump proposed to meet with North Korean Supreme Leader Kim Jong-un in June 2018.
+North Korea may agree to pause missile and nuclear testing while talks continue, but it is unlikely to agree to the long standing American demand for “complete, verifiable and irreversible denuclearization" [CVID].
+Trump may declare that having exhausted diplomacy and sanctions, the matter must be resolved by other means.
 Beginning in early 2018, the US military began an "OPSEC Reset" which greatly reduced the public visibility of ongoing activities.
 This heightened operational security would help presever the element of surprise for an American sneak attack on North Korea.

 Korea Crisis - Trump 2018 "Bloody Nose"

 Regarding the summit outcome, Trump said president Barack Obama told him before he took office that the “most dangerous problem" for the United States was North Korea’s nuclear weapons program.
 “I have solved that problem," Trump said.
 “Now we’re getting it memorialized and all but that problem is largely solved."
 Trump stressed that "I signed an agreement where we get everything", balking at critics who insist the summit results were a disappointment and were a significant concession to the regime.
 Trump also said he would like Americans to “sit up at attention" when he speaks like North Koreans do for Kim.